 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care — and trusted answers — like they've never experienced.

 What Sets Mayo Clinic Apart

-Several treatment options are available for hyperhidrosis.
 Your doctor will work with you to find the least invasive treatment that relieves symptoms.
 Nonsurgical treatments for hyperhidrosis may include:

 In severe cases of hand hyperhidrosis, your doctor might suggest a procedure that cuts, burns or clamps the nerves that control sweating in your hands.
 In some cases, this procedure triggers excessive sweating in other areas of your body.
-Mayo surgeons have developed surgical techniques that greatly reduce the occurrence of this bothersome side effect.
+Mayo surgeons have developed surgical techniques that greatly reduce the occurrence of this serious, permanent side effect.